pennymac/reactive-pennypixels/README.md

 ## Deploy

-This project is setup to deploy to heroku.
+This project is ready to deploy to heroku.

+Must set environment variable NPM_CONFIG_PRODUCTION = false